steqeq/0000/docs/how-to/fine-tuning-llms/triton-kernel-performance-optimization.rst

 .. tip::

-   Hardware resources can be queried with the command ``rocminfo`` (in the ``/opt/rocm/bin`` directory).
-For instance, query the number of CUs, # of SIMD, and wavefront size using the following commands.
+   You can query hardware resources with the command ``rocminfo`` (in the ``/opt/rocm/bin`` directory).
+For instance, query the number of CUs, number of SIMD, and wavefront size using the following commands.

    .. code-block:: shell